tuan3w/visual_search/README.md

  python tool/server.py
  ```

- and access to `http://localhost:5000/static/index.html` to test thesearch engine.
+ and access the link `http://localhost:5000/static/index.html` to test the search engine.

  Have fun =))